pypeit/PypeIt/doc/calibrations/master_slits.rst

 Current SlitTrace Data Model
 ============================

-Internally, the MasterSlits object is held in :class:`~pypeit.slittrace.SlitTraceSet`, which is a :class:`~pypeit.datamodel.DataContainer`.
+Internally, the ``MasterSlits`` object is held in :class:`~pypeit.slittrace.SlitTraceSet`, which subclasses from :class:`~pypeit.datamodel.DataContainer`.

 Here is its datamodel, which is written as an `astropy.io.fits.BinTableHDU`_.
 In addition, if reducing :doc:`../spectrographs/deimos` or :doc:`../spectrographs/mosfire` data and slit-mask design matching is performed, another  `astropy.io.fits.BinTableHDU`_ is written to a fits extension named `MASKDEF_DESIGNTAB`.

 .. include:: ../include/datamodel_slittrace.rst